 To a great degree, customer satisfaction is always a prime objective in every organization.
-This is because when customers’ needs are met, their business brings in revenue that keeps the company running and profitable.
+This is because when customers’ needs are met, their business generates revenue that keeps the company profitable.

-Business process standardization takes the best way of producing goods or delivering services and makes it the standard across the entire organization.
+Business process standardization takes the best way of producing goods or delivering services, making it the standard across the entire organization.
 As a result, customers are guaranteed a specific product or service quality, which keeps them delighted and returning.

 With one way of getting a specific task done wherever it shows up, it’s guaranteed that once a change is made, it affects every part of the organization where that task shows up.